No-Rank Tensor Decomposition Using Metric Learning: Results

 The practical impact of this clustering is evident in nearest-neighbor retrieval.
 In Figures~\ref{fig:clus} and \ref{fig:clus-o}, the nearest neighbors of a query image in the metric learning space are consistently of the same person, despite variations in pose and lighting.
 The small distances between anchor and positive pairs confirm the model successfully compacts same-identity samples.

 The rank sensitivity analysis reveals a fundamental limitation of fixed-rank tensor decompositions for semantic clustering tasks.
-On the challenging LFW dataset, both CP and Tucker decompositions fail to achieve meaningful clustering across all ranks, with Silhouette scores remaining near zero or negative.
+On the challenging LFW dataset, CP, Tucker and t-SVD decompositions fail to achieve meaningful clustering across all ranks, with Silhouette scores remaining near zero or negative.
 This indicates that the low-rank constraints destroy the semantic structure necessary for identity separation.
-While Tucker decomposition shows a slight improvement with higher ranks (from -0.0689 at R5 to -0.0037 at R20), the gains are minimal.
-The Olivetti dataset, with its controlled conditions, shows more rank sensitivity, particularly for Tucker decomposition where performance improves substantially with higher ranks (0.1303 at R10 to 0.1845 at R20).
-However, even the best fixed-rank result (Tucker-R20: 0.1845) is significantly outperformed by the metric learning approach (0.8566), demonstrating that rank constraints inherently limit the ability to capture semantically meaningful representations, regardless of rank selection.
+While Tucker and t-SVD decompositions show a slight improvement with higher ranks (from -0.0689 at R5 to -0.0037 at R20 for Tucker and from -0.0690 at R5 to -0.0037 at R20 for t-SVD), the gains are minimal.
+The Olivetti dataset, with its controlled conditions, shows more rank sensitivity, particularly for Tucker and t-SVD decompositions where performances improve substantially with higher ranks (Tucker: 0.1303 at R10 to 0.1845 at R20 similat to t-SVD).
+However, even the best fixed-rank result (Tucker-R20/t-SVD: 0.1845) is \revisedd{outperformed by the metric learning approach (0.8566), demonstrating that rank constraints inherently limit the ability to capture semantically meaningful representations, regardless of rank selection.}